AndelaOSP/art-dashboard/docs/best_practices/code_organization.md

 The **presentational components** are concerned with _how things look_.
 They usually have the following characteristics:
 - Obtains data and callbacks via props
 - Contains other presentational and container (when needed) components, as well as have DOM markup
-- Mostly written as functional components, unless they want to use internal state or lifecycle method
+- Mostly written as functional components, unless they want to use internal state or lifecycle methods
   - Note that the internal state used is mostly for managing the UI state, not data.
 E.g. changing a button from active to disabled

 An example of a presentational component is: